This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Using Different Types of Yeast: This recipe calls for active dry yeast, which needs to be dissolved in warm water before mixing.
-If you have instant yeast, you can use it instead, as it can be mixed directly with the other ingredients without dissolving first.
+- Using Yeast: This recipe uses active dry yeast, which needs to be dissolved in warm water.
+If using instant yeast, mix it directly with the other ingredients—no need to dissolve it first.

-- Handling Sticky Dough: If your dough is too sticky, sprinkle a little flour on your hands and the work surface.
-As you knead, if it’s still sticky, add flour gradually, one tablespoon at a time, until the dough becomes smooth and elastic.
+- Sticky Dough: If the dough feels sticky, sprinkle a little flour on your hands and the surface.
+Add more flour gradually, one tablespoon at a time, until the dough is smooth and elastic.

-- Troubleshooting Dough That Won’t Rise: If your dough isn’t rising, the yeast might not be active.
-Check that the water for dissolving active dry yeast was warm (not too hot or too cold), and that the room isn’t too chilly.
-To help the dough rise, I often place it in a slightly warm oven.
-Preheat the oven for just 1 minute, then turn it off and place the bowl of dough inside.
-Or, try just leaving the oven light on for gentle warmth.
+- Dough Not Rising: If the dough isn’t rising, check the yeast and water temperature—warm water (not hot or cold) is key.
+If the room is too cool, let the dough rise in a slightly warm oven.
+Preheat for 1 minute, turn it off, and place the dough inside, or leave the oven light on for gentle warmth.

-- Avoiding Doughy Bread: If the bread is doughy in the middle, it may need more time in the oven or a slightly higher temperature.
-To check if it’s fully baked, tap the bottom of the loaf—it should sound hollow, and the bread should feel light.
+- Doughy Bread: Bread that’s doughy in the middle may need more baking time or a slightly higher oven temperature.
+Tap the bottom of the loaf—it should sound hollow and feel light when fully baked.

-- Measuring Flour Accurately: For best results, weigh the flour (10 ounces or 285 grams).
-If you don’t have a scale, fluff the flour, spoon it into a dry measuring cup, and level it off with a knife for accuracy.
+- Measuring Flour: For best results, weigh the flour (10 ounces or 285 grams).
+If you don’t have a scale, fluff the flour, spoon it into a dry measuring cup, and level it off with a knife.

-- Combine Ingredients: In a large mixing bowl, stir the ingredients together with a large spoon until combined (Step 1 in the recipe).
+- Combine Ingredients: In a large mixing bowl, stir the ingredients together with a spoon until combined.

-- Transfer the Dough: Move the rough, shaggy dough onto a lightly floured surface, like a counter or large cutting board, and shape it into a ball.
+- Transfer the Dough: Place the rough dough onto a lightly floured surface, like a counter or cutting board, and shape it into a ball.

-- Start Kneading: Place the heel of your hand on the dough and gently push it away from you.
+- Start Kneading: Use the heel of your hand to gently push the dough away from you.

-- Fold and Press: Lift the far edge of the dough, fold it in half toward you, and press down.
+- Fold and Press: Lift the far edge of the dough, fold it toward you, and press down firmly.

-- Add Flour as Needed: Lightly sprinkle flour over the dough if it becomes sticky.
-Continue folding and pressing for about 3 minutes until it starts to look smoother.
+- Add Flour as Needed: Sprinkle a little flour if the dough gets sticky, and continue folding and pressing for about 3 minutes until the dough begins to smooth out.

-- Keep Kneading: Continue folding and pressing for 15-20 minutes until the dough becomes smooth and elastic.
+- Keep Kneading: Continue kneading for 15-20 minutes until the dough is smooth and elastic.

 Nutrition